-470 Supplement SUPPLEMENTAL CANDIDATE AND OFFICEHOLDER CAMPAIGN STATEMENT This form only applies to candidates and officeholders who have filed the Form 470 and thereafter receive contributions or makes expenditures totaling \$1,000 or more in a calendar year.
-A candidate's personal funds spent for a Candidate Statement are excluded from the \$1,000 threshold.
+470 SUPPLEMENTAL CANDIDATE AND Local filing Within 48 hours OFFICEHOLDER CAMPAIGN officer of receiving or STATEMENT (RR/CC), expending a Supplement and each total of \$1,000.
+This form only applies to candidates candidate and officeholders who have filed the seeking the Form 470 and thereafter receive same office. contributions or makes expenditures totaling \$1,000 or more in a calendar A candidate's personal funds spent for a Candidate Statement are excluded from the \$1,000 threshold.
 The Form 470 Supplement revokes the previous Form 470.
-NOTE: Once a candidate or officeholder files a Form 470 Supplement, she/he will be required to file a Form 460.
+NOTE: Once а candidate officeholder files Form 470 а Supplement, she/he will be required to file a Form 460.
 The cost of a Candidate Statement is included on the Form 460 as an expenditure.
-Local filing officer (RR/CC), and each candidate seeking the same office.
-Within 48 hours of receiving or expending a total of \$1,000.
-496 LATE INDEPENDENT EXPENDITURE REPORT Used to report late independent expenditures.
-Independent expendi- ture(s) aggregating \$1,000 or more made to support or oppose a single candidate or a single ballot measure during the last 16 days before the election in which the candidate or measure is being voted on.
-NOTE: An "independent expenditure" is a payment for a communication (e.g., a mailing, billboard, or other advertisement) that supports or opposes the nomination, election or defeat of a clearly identified candidate or the passage or defeat of a ballot measure.
+Require the LATE INDEPENDENT EXPENDITURE Filing 496 filing of a 24-REPORT officer(s) hour report who would Used to report late independent each time an receive expenditures.
+Independent expendiindependent campaign ture(s) aggregating \$1,000 or more expenditure(s) disclosure made to support or oppose a single aggregating statements. candidate or a single ballot measure \$1.000 is made during the last 16 days before the to support/ election in which the candidate or oppose a measure is being voted on. single candidate or measure.
+NOTE: An "independent expenditure" is a payment for a communication (e.g., mailing, billboard. or other advertisement) that supports opposes the nomination, election or defeat of a clearly identified candidate or the passage or defeat of a ballot measure.
 An independent expenditure is different from a contribution in that the person making the expenditure is not making a payment to or at the behest of a candidate or a ballot measure committee, but is acting independently to support or oppose the candidate or ballot measure.
-Filing officer(s) who would receive campaign disclosure statements.
-Require the filing of a 24- hour report each time an independent expenditure(s) aggregating \$1,000 is made to support/ oppose a single candidate or measure.

 497 LATE CONTRIBUTION REPORT Used by candidates or committees making or receiving contributions, which total \$1,000 or more.
 A late contribution includes loans from a candidate's personal funds to his/her campaign committee during the late contribution period.
 Filing officer(s) who would receive campaign disclosure statements.
-Require the filing of a 24- hour report each time a late contribution is made or received.
+Require the filing of a 24-hour report each time a late contribution is made or received.
 501 CANDIDATE INTENTION To be filed by any candidate for a local office in Los Angeles County - before you solicit or receive any contributions (contributions include loans and the use of your personal funds for your campaign.)
 NOTE: This form is not required if you do not solicit or receive contributions from others, and the only expenditures will be your personal funds for a filing fee and/or candidate statement.
 Amendment to Candidate Intention.
 Permissible under certain circumstances.
 Local Filing Officer (RR/CC) Prior to soliciting or receiving campaign contributions Within 24 hours of opening the campaign account.
 As soon as the changes take place.
-700 STATEMENT OF ECONOMIC INTERESTS Full disclosure of candidate's personal assets and income.
-RR/CC No later than the final filing date for the Declaration of Candidacy.